ywamsendai/new-ywamsendai.org/content/en/home/about.md

 weight = 10  # Order that this section will appear.

-title = "Meet real needs with the love of Jesus." subtitle = "Youth With A Mission Japan"
+title = "Meet real needs with the love of Jesus." subtitle = "Youth With A Mission Sendai"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.